 Now Jamal Edwards is doubling down on his previous campaigning and giving back even more.
 A proud west Londoner, Edwards has launched Jamal Edwards Delve (JED), a series of youth clubs in communities all over London.

 “I was only going to do one, on the Friary Park Estate in Acton, but I ended up creating four,” he begins, his trademark passion causing the words and excitement to tumble out of him.
 “Two are drop-in centres, one is music and media, one is sports.
 I’ve engaged over 150 kids in the 14 weeks since starting, but I’ve been working on it for 18 months.
 I had to do all the checks, engage with the council, get permission, get funding.
 My main aim is to get kids into work or do an apprenticeship.
 Whether you want to be a lawyer or a musician or a footballer, I want to help connect the dots.”

 It’s called Delve because Edwards wants to get stuck in and make things happen.
 He wants to repurpose old buildings on estates, youth and community centres that were closed in the era of Austerity Britain.
 Straight outta Acton, he now wants to work with boroughs in every corner of the compass – Hackney, Lambeth and Tower Hamlets have already been in touch – to create opportunities, lifelines, safe spaces, hope.
 He’s shouldering the ideas himself and tapping into his own experiences as a self-made teen tycoon.

 “I got on a film course when I was 14, which gave me a bit of my inspiration to do what I’m doing now.
 But that place is closed now.
 So where can these kids go now?
-If the youth centres closed, they’re on the streets.
+If the youth centres close, they’re on the streets.
 I want to create a safe place where they can come and learn, meet new people, learn skills.
 And I’m learning too: I’m not a youth worker, so I’m taking courses around youth services.
 I’m on a journey with these centres too.”

 That journey also means hustling funding from some of the organisations and brands with whom he’s previously collaborated.